remnrem/luna-doc/docs/ref/masks.md

 ```

 That is, epochs 5 through 8 are unmasked (set to be included, e.g. if
-a `RESTRUCTURE` command were subsequently to be run).
+a [`RESTRUCTURE`](masks.md#restructure) command were subsequently to be run).

 ## RESTRUCTURE

 _Restructures the in-memory dataset after a mask has been set_

+<h3>Methods</h3>

+Restructuring permanently removes all epochs flagged as masked from the in-memory representation of the EDF.
+If the retained epochs form a contiguous block, the result is a standard EDF; if gaps remain between retained epoch runs, the result is a discontinuous EDF+ file with timing annotations preserving the original clock times of each retained segment.
+This operation is irreversible within a session unless a prior data freeze exists.

 <h3>Options</h3>